 - Triage (steps A, B, and C) outlined below;

-- And, for people interested in the background documentation we used when compiling and vetting the final version of the question set, this post provides a list of works consulted.
-In addition, the video in this post provides more detail on our evaluation workflow, and this post gives additional details about the meaning of our summary evaluations.
+For people interested in the background documentation we used when compiling and vetting the final version of the question set, this post provides a list of works consulted.

 The steps described in the text version below are more comprehensive than what is depicted in the flowchart because every application is slightly different, and the resulting triage process is adjusted slightly as a result.
 You can download a full version of the flowchart here (PNG download).